jt-ollie/my-simulation/README.md

 Speed: 4×

-Expected conceptual sequence:
+Expected sequence:

-Zone A accumulates debris faster than B and C.
+Zone A accumulates debris fastest.

-Zone A water rises toward 4 cm.
+Local water rises in Zone A.

-Around the first ~1–2 simulated minutes, Zone A activates first.
+At 4 cm, Float A changes DOWN → RAISED.

-Zone A's float rises and louvers rotate to 50°.
+Zone A louvers change 20° → 50°.

+Yellow dashed arrows represent conceptual debris movement toward the side bay.

-B and C remain normal for substantially longer because they are less obstructed.
+Zones B and C remain normal longer.

-Zone A redirects some floating debris to the collection bay.

-The model recalculates Zone A drainage.

-For a 180-second controlled comparison under these default conditions, the model should show a clearer difference between the fixed grate and HF-SMDG.

-Scientific limitation

-The hydraulic opening-flow equation is a real simplified relationship:

-Q = Cd × A × sqrt(2gh)

-However, the chosen opening area, debris-arrival rate, and debris-redistribution coefficient are conceptual model parameters, not field-calibrated engineering data.

-V2.1 is designed to make the proposed mechanism's logic observable; it is not a real-world performance prediction.
+Then reset and run the same storm using Fixed Grate.

+Finally, use the Controlled Comparison section.

 Run locally

 pip install -r requirements.txt streamlit run app.py

+Scientific transparency

+The simplified drainage relationship is:

+Q = Cd × A × sqrt(2gh)

+The simulation is not CFD and is not field-calibrated.

+The debris-bay value is cumulative blockage percentage-points (pp) conceptually removed from active inlet zones.
+It is not kilograms and does not represent measured debris mass.

+Present the software as a working conceptual simulation of the proposed mechanism, not as proof of real-world flood-prevention efficiency.